ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 There is no fundamental reason modules couldn't export non-stage-0 items, and libraries expose non-stage-0 modules.
 At the cost of more complexity, there could be a `.lib` or `.so` for each exposed stage, and imports would be offset to match the ``#import <offset>`` literal.
 But in fairness, this might allow a smoother transition form how libraries are structured today.
+Not only would GHC need to learn more tricks, but also Cabal and other tools.
 For example, one could do ``#import 1 Control.Lens.Lens`` in ``Control.Lens.TH`` while exposing ``Control.Lens.TH`` from the same library just like today.
 I decided against this as a matter of taste.
 I think it good to enforce the normal form that the "main" stage is stage 0.